luisch444/Hosting-luisch-Carpet/README.md

 ### How to build

-* First of all clone the repository `git clone https://github.com/luisch444/Hosting-luisch-Carpet.git`
+* First clone the repository `git clone https://github.com/luisch444/Hosting-luisch-Carpet.git`
 * Set the "gradle.properties" file variables
 * Generate the sources `./gradlew genSources`
-* Then build the proyect `./gradlew build`
+* Then build the project `./gradlew build`